openc/openc_bot/README.md

 end
 ```

+This is fairly straightforward using one of the included helper methods (see ["Helper methods"](#helper-methods)).

+*Why sqlite?* It's important to be able to view and query any data you gather in order to check it's
+accuracy and quality.
+We use sqlite as an interim storage method because it has very few external
+dependencies and works well in this single user environment.
+See the ["Working with sqlite"](#working-with-sqlite) section for more details
+on how to query/check data with sqlite See the tips on scraping for more details on how to query/check data with sqlite.

 ### Write some specs

-Specs aren't 100% required but they can help.
+*Specs are 100% required* :smiley_cat:.
+If nothing else, specs help to explain what you were trying to do with a particular method.

 Seeing as scraping involves retrieving resources it's best to be careful
 when writing specs that you *don't request files from the web every time they run*, otherwise you might find yourself getting blocked!
 You can achieve this by stubbing out the `scrape` method and returning content from the `spec/dummy_responses` folder
 (see `spec_helper.rb` for details).